AEJaspan/AEJaspan.github.io/tabs/about.md

 ## 📫 How to reach me

 I'm always eager to collaborate, innovate, and contribute to projects where I can.
-If you would like to reach out to share a interesting new opportunity, or if you want to find out more about my work, please shoot me a message over on my [Linkedin](https://www.linkedin.com/in/adam-jaspan/) or you can email me by filling in the contact form below.
+If you would like to reach out to share a interesting new opportunity, or if you want to find out more about my work, please shoot me a message over on my [Linkedin](https://www.linkedin.com/in/adam-jaspan/) or you can email me by filling in the contact form in my home page.

 <!-- {{ website_info_text_second }} -->